main image

 • What is a collections agency?
 A collections agency is a business that will call and send mail to your client with outstanding payments.

 • How much do collections agencies cost?
-Some collections agencies charge a set fee or a percentage if they are able to recover your unpaid invoices.
+Some collections agencies charge a set fee or a percentage if they can recover your unpaid invoices.

 • What can debt collection agencies do and not do?
 The federal Fair Debt Collection Practices Act (FDCPA) limits what collectors can and cannot do.
 For example, debt collectors cannot use obscene language or threats of violence against the individuals they are trying to collect from.
-Depending on what state you are in there may be even more protections and rules than the FDCPA so make sure you hire a debt collection agency that is repudiable.
+Depending on what state you are in, there may be even more protections and rules than the FDCPA, so make sure you hire a repudiable debt collection agency.

 • What to keep in mind when sending your client to a collections agency.
-(1) You will get less than what you are owed because the collections agency has to charge you either a percentage of what they are able to collect or a set fee.
-(2) In general, there is a deadline to collect unpaid invoices from a client- this deadline is called the statute of limitations and it varies by state.
+(1) You will get less than what you are owed because the collections agency has to charge you either a percentage of what they can collect or a set fee.
+(2) Generally, there is a deadline to collect unpaid invoices from a client- this deadline is called the statute of limitations, and it varies by state.
 In California, for example, you have 4 years to collect an unpaid invoice if your contract with your client was in writing and 2 years to collect an unpaid invoice if your contract was not in writing.

-As an alternative to collections, you may want to consider taking your client to small claims court over the outstanding payments.
-Failure to pay lawsuits are very common lawsuits in small claims.
+Alternatively, you may consider taking your client to small claims court over the outstanding payments as an alternative to collections.
+Lawsuits over unpaid invoices are very common in small claims courts.

 How long after you send your demand letter for payment to your client to sue them in small claims?